 The dues that you pay support the organization in several ways.
 It allows us to financially support endorsed candidates.
 It pays for venues (I remember venues.
 You like go somewhere and other people are there) for fundraisers and forums where we get to hear from our candidates.
 It also pays for outreach like ads in newspapers informing the public of upcoming meetings.
 More than likely we will be doing on-line meetings for a while.
 Sure beats driving 90 minutes each way to have a meeting.

 Please donate to the 10th LD Democrats

 Your donations help to support our candidates, educate our voters, and engage our communities.
 It's super easy to give.
-Suggested dues are $15 to become a member.
+Dues are $15 to become a member or $25 per couple/family.
 All members can vote at general meetings with a few exceptions.

 Thanks for your support,

 Chair - 10th LD Democrats Website link: https://www.10thlddemocrats.org/